How can I improve my eCommerce site speed?

 2…Using mobile as a benchmark

-A growing portion of eCommerce traffic now originates from mobile devices, so it makes sense to use them as a benchmark.
+A growing portion of eCommerce traffic now originates from mobile devices, so it makes sense to use them as a benchmark, especially when it comes to improving site speed.
 For example – text sized to fit within a desktop-sized banner is unlikely to be readable on a mobile device, so it’s worth designing mobile versions of these separately to ensure they are still of value to a mobile user.
 Similarly, a desktop has a larger screen, so requires a larger image, but sending the same large image size to a mobile device is unnecessary, as the majority of the pixels won’t even be seen on a small device.

 3. Minimise your systems